Stem Cell Donation

 - Follow the directions in the kit to take a swab of your cheek cells.
 Return the sample in the postage-paid envelope.
-This sample will be used to determine your human leukocyte antigen (HLA) type and potentially match you with someone in need.
+This sample is used to determine your human leukocyte antigen (HLA) type and potentially match you with someone in need.

-- Know that the NMDP estimates that 1 out of every 430 registry members are contacted to donate.
+- Know that the NMDP estimates that one out of every 430 registry members are contacted to donate.

 Resources for stem cell donors

-- Financial specialists: You should not have to pay medical expenses related to your stem cell donation.
+- Financial specialists: You should not have to pay medical expenses related to donating stem cells.
 Our financial specialists assess the transplant recipient’s health insurance to determine coverage.
 If needed, the recipient may apply for grants to cover any of your unpaid medical expenses.

 - National Marrow Donor Program: This nonprofit organization provides financial assistance to cover your travel costs and other incidental expenses related to the donation process.
 Learn more about the National Marrow Donor Program.

-- Guest Services: Our caring staff at Guest Services can help you and your loved ones with travel arrangements and lodging.
+- Guest Services: Our Guest Services staff can help you and your loved ones with travel arrangements and lodging.
 Learn more about these resources.